kachan1208/hello-world/README.md

 	<CodeSnippet language={SnippetLanguage.swift} title="Swift">{SwiftInitializeE3kit}</CodeSnippet>
 </CodeSnippets>

-The `EThree.initialize()` function gets user's JWT, checks whether a user has a private key in a local storage and a published public key on Virgil Cloud.
-The `EThree.initialize()` function must be used on SingUp and SignIn flows.
+The `EThree.initialize()` function gets the user's JWT, checks whether a user already has a private key saved in local storage and a published public key on Virgil Cloud.
+The `EThree.initialize()` function must be used on SignUp and SignIn flows.
 ___

 <SectionTitle>Register Users on Virgil Cloud</SectionTitle>

-User Registration on Virgil Cloud is a process of generating a keypair for a user, saving the private key on their device and publishing the public key on the Virgil Cloud (for other users to reference).
+User Registration on Virgil Cloud consists of generating a public-private keypair for a user, saving the private key on their device and publishing the public key on the Virgil Cloud (for other users to reference).

-To register users on Virgil Cloud you have to use `EThree.register()` method on the Sign Up flow in your application:
+To register users on Virgil Cloud you have to use `EThree.register()` method during the Sign Up flow in your application:

 <CodeSnippets activeLanguage={SnippetLanguage.js}>
 	<CodeSnippet language={SnippetLanguage.js} title="JavaScript" >{JsRegister}</CodeSnippet>